ben-denham/drupal-meetup-module-popularity/slides.md

 * No directionality in the identified relationships <!-- .element: class="fragment" -->
 * High installation count != well-engineered <!-- .element: class="fragment" -->
-* Some project attributes were not considered: <!-- .element: class="fragment" -->
+* Various project attributes were impractical to consider <!-- .element: class="fragment" -->
-    * Internal factors (functional issues, documentation quality)
-    * External factors (module exposure/promotion)

 ## Implications for the Community

 * Will software-metric reports be useful for Drupal? <!-- .element: class="fragment" -->
-    * Do they not indicate quality for Drupal code? <!-- .element: class="fragment" -->
+    * Do they indicate quality for Drupal code? <!-- .element: class="fragment" -->
     * Are many popular modules poor-quality?
 Does it matter? <!-- .element: class="fragment" -->
     * At the very least, project community strength seems to indicate project success more than source-code quality metrics <!-- .element: class="fragment" -->

-## Implications for the Community

-* Module evaluation tool for project pages?
-    * Aggregation of project metrics already presented on module pages <!-- .element: class="fragment" -->
-    * Could indicate the strength of a module according to the identified metrics and thresholds <!-- .element: class="fragment" -->
-    * Particularly useful for new Drupal developers <!-- .element: class="fragment" -->
+* A module evaluation tool for project pages? <!-- .element: class="fragment" -->

 ## Module Evaluation Tool